 - unable to work due to sickness or disability

 - in work and on a low wage

-The amount will depend on your age, the number of people living with you and the number of children in your household.
-Universal Credit also provides money towards your rent.
+The amount of Universal Credit depends on your age, the number of people living with you, and the number of children in your household.

 Universal Credit also helps pay your rent.
 If you get Housing Benefit from us at the moment and you claim Universal Credit, then your Housing Benefit claim will stop.